 The amp section of this suite makes me very happy to look at and play on.
 No settings or controls have been missed, everything sounds terrific to say the least.
 The Valvestate was considered high gain for the era though by today’s standards, it lacks a pinch.
 Audiority has become known for adding very cool mods so it would be great to see a saturation or gain boost added here.
 I think it would give it just that extra bit more that it needs to fully fit in with any of the high gain amp sims patrolling the front lines these days.

-There’s no clean channel in the Valvestate, it’s more of a driven clean than a “crystal” clean.
-You can get it real close to clean but never really all the way there but in all honesty, the driven cleans are more than enough to get by.
-The main way I used the analog version was to crank the normal channel with the crunch switch engaged.
-The VS8100 covered this tone to perfection to where it actually had me smiling like a punk kid in a garage with his buddies on a summer day with the doors open (before the cops came to shut it down haha).
+There’s no “clean” channel in the Valvestate really, it’s more of a driven clean than a “crystal” clean.
+It can get real close to clean but never really all the way there but that’s the amp itself rather than the plugin.
+I have been able to get some very nice tones for ska, blues, country and even jazz with a proper amount of tweaking.
+The main way I used the analog version was to crank the normal channel with the crunch switch engaged while bringing back the amp master to about half way.
+The VS8100 covered this tone so perfectly to where it actually had me smiling like a punk kid in a garage on a summer day with the doors open (before the cops came to shut it down haha).

 The high gain side of the amp has two stages; OD1 and OD2.
 The included EQ/boost adds a ton of shaping options and to my surprise, the djent players that tested the plugin along with me raved about it non-stop.
 For rock and mid gain tones, I prefer the normal channel with crunch to the boost channel’s OD1.
 For high gain tones, it’s OD2 all day long so OD1 is kind of that in between channel that I use less.
 The Contour knob is as crucial as it gets for the boost channel.
 It can either add a scooped flavor to the tone or it can add a bit of a mid bump.